Food From the Sea

 The challenge for fisheries scientists is determining the largest yield (or catch) that can be taken from a species' stock over an indefinite period while minimizing negative ecosystem effects and satisfying a range of stakeholders.
 The objective of this course is to provide students with the background needed to solve problems in fisheries biology and management as it pertains to professional career opportunities.
 Students learn about methods routinely used by fisheries professionals in the areas of individual fish growth, population growth, estimation of population numbers and biomass, and a few modeling techniques to determine the portion of the biomass that can be sustainably harvested.

 Ecosystem Science & Sustainability

-Ecosystem science is an evolving discipline that focuses on interactions and transactions within and between biological and ecological systems, as well as social and economic systems, and is especially concerned with the way the functioning of ecosystems can and are influenced by humans.
-The purpose of this course is to engage in the scientific basis, conceptual framework, principles, and approaches of ecosystem science by applying general systems theory to ecology and real-world problem solving.
+Ecosystem science focuses on interactions and transactions within and between biological and ecological systems, as well as social and economic systems.
+It is especially concerned with the way the functioning of ecosystems can and are influenced by humans.
+This course is meant to engage students in the scientific basis, conceptual framework, principles, and approaches of ecosystem science by applying general systems theory to ecology and real-world problem solving.
 We will use case studies from coupled human-natural systems around the world to focus on issues of sustainability, drawing primarily from examples in the coastal zone.

 Ecosystem-Based Fisheries Science